simonmcmanus/links/posts/wicked-elements.md

 date: Wed, 3 Dec 2019 12:18:52 +0000
 ---

-[CustomElements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) give us the ability to create custom html tags that you can use in your markup like so:
+[Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) give us the ability to create custom html tags that you can use in your markup like so:

 ```html
 <word-count>